relvaner/actor4j-core/Readme.md

 ## Actor4j - Core ##

-`Actor4j` is a Java framework based on the actor model. `Actor4j` is based on `Akka` as a reference implementation. `Akka` is in turn influenced by `Erlang`, especially by the supervision concept.
+`Actor4j` is an actor-oriented Java framework, based on the actor model. `Actor4j` uses `Akka` as a base reference implementation. `Akka` is in turn influenced by `Erlang`, especially by the supervision concept.
 A new thread pool architecture was designed, specially designed for the exchange of messages between the actors.
 In contrast to `Akka`, with `Actor4j` not every actor has its own queue, but there are several task-specific queues that are located in the assigned thread.
 Incoming messages are injected into the actor via the corresponding thread.
 Each actor is permanently assigned to a thread.
 With this new thread pool architecture, `Actor4j` has significantly better performance compared to `Akka`.
+It exists also a [specification](https://github.com/relvaner/actor4j-spec) for Actor4j.

 For more information on `Actor4j`, see the following more complete [documentation](https://actor4j.io/documentation/) on `actor4j.io`.
 Fallback documentation under https://github.com/relvaner/actor4j-core/blob/master/Fallback.md